Methodology and sources

 Rating categories: source and weighting

+Each category score is a number from 0 to 100; higher is better.
+There is no total or composite score — the categories stand on their own.
 Six categories.
 Per model the source used and the reference date are visible at each category; that field is mandatory in our data.
 A category gets a figure only with enough traceable data points; otherwise the score stays empty and the page shows "insufficient data".
+WLTP refers to the official EU lab test for fuel use and range.
+The last column shows which source counts most heavily toward the score and which is only supporting.

 Reference-date discipline

 Specs, prices, ratings and tax references carry a reference date.
-If the underlying source changes (new model-year datasheet, new statistics, price change), the reference date moves at the next revision.
-No old value presented as current.
-Tax references are always indicative and tied to the stated reference date, not to "now".
+If the underlying source changes (new model-year datasheet, new statistics, a price change), the reference date moves at the next revision, so we never leave an old value sitting on the page dressed up as current.
+Tax references are always indicative and tied to the stated reference date rather than to "now".

 Prices and price history

 Prices are indicative "from" prices with a reference date, not a quote and not a current daily price.
 Currently-orderable models show a from-new price; discontinued models show no new price, at most a historical introduction price as context.
-The price history (/auto/…/prijzen/) is a series of recorded from-prices each with its own date, maintained manually from official price lists.
-No quote feed, no "model A is cheaper than B" conclusion.
+The price history (/en/auto/…/prices/) is a series of recorded from-prices, each with its own date, kept up by hand from official price lists.
+It is not a live quote feed, and we never close it off with a "model A is cheaper than B" conclusion.

 Reviews as input